-In perhaps as many as 60 per cent of all insect species a worm-like larva transforms into a more distinctive adult.
+In perhaps as many as 60% of all insect species a worm-like larva transforms into a more distinctive adult, but how did this stage evolve?
+Zoologist Jules Howard explains…

 The most popular idea is that the strategy allows a species’ adult and juvenile forms to co-exist in the same habitat.